-When it comes to completely wireless earbuds, I’m sceptical.
+When it comes to completely wireless earbuds, I’m skeptical.
 I had bad experiences before and despite the technological progress I look at earbuds with reservation.
 It took some gentle convincing by a media person from gearvita.com to spend my time with Xiaomi Haylou GT1.
 It’s new cooperation, new protocol (Bluetooth 5.0) and a brand I tend to trust (Xiaomi) what could possibly go wrong.

 Xiaomi Haylou GT1 wireless earbuds